FrameForce/CrosshairPro-Landing/README.md

 ▶ Watch the Demo Video on Imgur  [Crosshair Demo](https://imgur.com/a/u9m0esb)

 👨‍💻 About the Developer
-Crosshair Pro is built by an independent Android developer with a proven track record in the gaming utility space.
+Crosshair Pro is built by an Android developer with a proven track record in the gaming utility space.
 A previous gaming optimization app organically acquired active users and a 5-star rating on major alternative app stores with zero marketing budget.
 Crosshair Pro is the next evolution—stripped down to focus purely on visual enhancement for cloud gamers.

 🔒 Current Status
 Crosshair Pro is currently in a closed, private beta.
 The source code is kept private to protect the proprietary overlay technology.